 , more acrodendrophilous, most acrodendrophilous

-A description of a species that lives or thrives in treetop habitats.
+A description of creatures that live in treetop areas.

 Without dendrites or branched extensions of nerve-cell neurons that receive electrical signals from other neurons and conducts those signals to the cell body.